TayyabInsights/Data-Analytics-Projects-Using-Microsoft-Excel/Pizza-Sales-Analysis/README.md

    - **Add Data Labels**:
      - Click the **Chart Elements** button (plus icon) and enable **Data Labels** to show exact revenue amounts.

-#### 🎯 Outcome:
-Your Doughnut Chart provides a clear visualization of the revenue distribution among the bottom 5 pizzas, helping you identify actionable insights.

 #### Step 4: Add a Slicer for Enhanced Interactivity